-1.4.4 Transceiver Clock Regions (Ask a Question)
+1.4.3 Transceiver Clock Regions

 Two regional clock buffers per transceiver lane (eight per transceiver quad) come from the transceiver.
 These interconnections are the basis for specific regions that the particular quads can drive.
 These regions vary from device to device within the family.
 These regions have a predetermined connectivity to fabric resources, CCC, and I/Os.